loipf/DNAseq-pipeline/README.md

-# DNA-seq pipeline
+# DNAseq pipeline

-a DNA-seq mapping pipeline from `.fastq` files to `.bam` files with intermediate quality reports
+a DNAseq mapping pipeline from `.fastq` files to `.bam` files with intermediate quality reports

 ---